unraid/docs/docs/unraid-os/manual/troubleshooting.md

    - Standard Linux services are started.
 Examples would be networking and (if enabled) WireGuard VPN.

-5. **Plugins**:
+5. **Plugins**
    - If the user has installed plugins then they are normally loaded at this stage.
    - If one of the Safe Boot options was selected from the Unraid Boot menu then the loading of plugins is suppressed.

-6. **Web GUI**:
+6. **Web GUI**
    - The Unraid web GUI is started.
    - The webGUI is actually done via an entry in the _config/go_ file on the flash drive so it is possible for user-supplied commands to also be run from there either before starting the webGUI or just after doing so.

 7. **Array**

-   : If the user has set the array to be auto-mounted then the following will start.
+   If the user has set the array to be auto-mounted then the following will start.
 If array auto-start is not set then they happen when the user elects to start the array.

    - **Drives mounted**

-   : Mount points will now be created of the form _/dev/diskX_ and _/mnt/cache_ (if you have a cache).
+     Mount points will now be created of the form _/dev/diskX_ and _/mnt/cache_ (if you have a cache).

    - **File Share Services**

-   : Shares will now become available on the network.
+     Shares will now become available on the network.

-   : At the Linux level the shares will now appear as paths like _/mnt/user/sharename_
+     At the Linux level the shares will now appear as paths like _/mnt/user/sharename_

    - **Docker Containers**

-   : If the user has enabled the docker services then the Docker containers will be started using the order on the Docker tab.
+     If the user has enabled the docker services then the Docker containers will be started using the order on the Docker tab.

-   : The order of the containers and delays between starting the containers can be set on the Docker tab.
+     The order of the containers and delays between starting the containers can be set on the Docker tab.

    - **VMs**

-   : Any VMs the user has set to auto-start will now be started
+     Any VMs the user has set to auto-start will now be started

 By this stage, the Unraid server will be fully operational.